dom96/choosenim/readme.md

    a C compiler however.
 More information on dependencies is available [here](https://nim-lang.org/install_unix.html).

 Git is required when installing #HEAD or a specific commit of Nim.
+The `unxz` binary is optional but will allow choosenim to download the smallest tarballs.

 ## Usage